Students Mastering Intriguing Testable Hypotheses

 Description

-Welcome to the second annual Students Mastering Intriguing Testable Hypoheses (SMITH) competition.
+Welcome to the third annual Students Mastering Intriguing Testable Hypoheses (SMITH) competition.
 We run this event annually to create a fun learning experience for Laurier Economics students outside of the classroom.

 How to Participate